 This work was completed and the revised structure was implemented.
 During the review and re-alignment to conform to the CCLC recommended structure, overlapping board policies were identified, leading to the consolidation or elimination of some.
 Others that were suitable as administrative procedures, rather than as board policies, were revised and brought to the Board of Trustees for review and approval or ratification, as appropriate.

-In addition, at its meetings on September 19, 2012, June 19, 2013 and August 21, 2013, respectively, the Board of Trustees approved contracts with CCLC for providing assistance to the District Human Resources and Administrative Services with revision of current board policies and administrative procedures, or creation of new ones, as needed (Minutes Board Meetings 9/19, 2012 (DIS 4.6), 6/19/2013 (DIS 4.7) and 8/21/2013 (DIS 4.8)).
+In addition, at its meetings on September 19, 2012, June 19, 2013 and August 21, 2013, respectively, the Board of Trustees approved contracts with CCLC for providing assistance to the District Human Resources and Administrative Services with revision of current board policies and administrative procedures, or creation of new ones, as needed (Minutes Board Meetings 9/19/2012 (DIS 4.6), 6/19/2013 (DIS 4.7) and 8/21/2013 (DIS 4.8)).
 The Vice Chancellor of Educational Services and Technology has continued to provide overall coordination for this process.

 At the July 30, 2013 meeting of the Board of Trustees Accreditation Committee, the approach and new schedule for completing by January 2014 the revision of all board policies and administrative procedures, and creation of new ones, as needed, was reviewed and discussed (DIS 4.9 Board of Trustees Accreditation Committee Agenda and Minutes 7/30/2013.)